-Please note that the SPD does not set new requirements for validation or policy, rather has been prepared to assist in the implementation of Core Strategy policy CS26 (Flooding) and the submission of Flood Risk Assessments.
-Specifically, the guidance will help applicants to:
+The SPD does not set new requirements for validation or policy, rather has been prepared to assist in the implementation of Core Strategy policy CS26 (Flooding) and the submission of Flood Risk Assessments.
+The guidance will help applicants to:

-Complete the appropriate FRA proforma and prepare a fit for purpose FRA.
+- complete the appropriate Flood Risk Assessment (FRA) proforma and prepare a fit for purpose FRA

 More detailed information on the degree of flooding (such as predicted depths and likely hazard) can be obtained from the Environment Agency.
 Applicants will need to refer to this as a Product 4 request.
 This information is free for householders but developers will be charged.
 Other detailed information is also available from the Environment Agency (see Section 3.2 of SPD for more information).

 The Flood Risk SPD was adopted by the Council on 3 May 2016.

 To assist applicants and agents in preparing a Flood Risk Assessment in support of householder extensions in Flood Zone 2 or household applications in areas of medium to high surface water flood risk a user guide has been produced: